 For entry in the academic year beginning September 2017, the tuition fees are as follows:

 UK/EU students (per annum): £9,250

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

 If you have graduated in the last three years from The University of Manchester with a 1st class honours degree, we will grant you a £1000 tuition fee discount.

-For September 2017, graduates with a 1st class degree (or a PhD) are eligible for a Department of Education bursary of £9,000; graduates with a 2:1 degree (or a master's) are eligible for £4,000.
+For September 2017, graduates with a 1st class degree (or a PhD) are eligible for a Department of Education bursary of £9,000; graduates with a 2:1 degree (or a master's) are also eligible for £9,000.
 You do not need to apply for a bursary - if you are enrolled and meet the eligibility criteria, you will begin receiving payment by instalments from October.
 Graduates with a degree gained outside of the UK should contact us.